 Additionally, the service enabled subscribers, at their convenience, to purchase airtime directly from Vodafone with payment coming straight from their bank account.

-The Macalla Platform was selected to provide the backbone for the pre-paid services as it is fully secure, proven and reliable.
+The Mobileum Platform was selected to provide the backbone for the pre-paid services as it is fully secure, proven and reliable.

 Because of this, Vodafone significantly reduced its delivery costs.
 It enables both higher margin and smaller value top-ups, extends its retail channel to include sole traders, small shops, kiosks and other outlets in a manner not previously financially viable.
 It also increases their subscribers' ARPU (average revenue per user).